dave-theunsub/clamtk-gnome/README.md

-This readme file was last updated 6 Oct 2016
+This readme file was last updated 7 Sept 2017

-# README for ClamTkGnome
+# README for clamtk-gnome

-ClamTkGnome is a simple plugin for [ClamTk](https://github.com/dave-theunsub/clamtk) to allow a right-click, context menu scan of files or folders in the Nautilus file manager
+clamtk-gnome is a simple plugin for [ClamTk](https://github.com/dave-theunsub/clamtk) to allow a right-click, context menu scan of files or folders in the Nautilus file manager.

 ## Installation